-Mount Tangkuban Perahu must be in tourists’ bucket list to complete their West Java’s experience.
+Mount Tangkuban Perahu must be on the tourists’ bucket list to complete the entire Bandung experience.
 Roughly 30 kilometers away from Bandung, this stratovolcano draws thousands of visitors every day.
 The number can rocket to at least 10,000 people on national holidays or long weekends.

 Tangkuban Perahu The Legendary “Capsized Boat”

 Just like most places in Indonesia, it has its own myths and legends.
-Ages ago, there was a family of two, mother Dayang Sumbi and son Sangkuriang.
+Ages ago, there was a family of two, a mother Dayang Sumbi, and a son Sangkuriang.
 They lived together with a faithful dog named Tumang in the middle of a forest.
 Tumang had been living with Sumbi for years long before Sangkuriang was born.

 One day, they had a quarrel and Sumbi hit Sangkuriang so hard in his head.
 The ten-year-old boy ran out of the house, bleeding, and did not return.
 Feeling guilty, Sumbi prayed to the gods to be reunited with her son again.
 Never did she know that Sangkuriang was suffering from amnesia due to his mother’s assault.